Leprosy: Discovery and scientific progress

-Literary attestation of leprosy is unclear because of the ambiguity of many early sources, including the Indian Atharvaveda and Kausika Sutra, the Egyptian Ebers papyrus, and the Hebrew Bible's various sections regarding signs of impurity (tzaraath).
-Clearly leprotic symptoms are attested in the Indian doctor Sushruta's Compendium, originally dating to c.
-600 BC but only surviving in emended texts no earlier than the 5th century.
-They were separately described by Hippocrates in 460 BC.
+Literary attestation of leprosy is unclear because of the ambiguity of many early sources, including the Indian Atharvaveda and Kausika Sutra, the Egyptian Ebers Papyrus, and the Hebrew Bible's various sections regarding signs of impurity (tzaraath).
+Leprotic symptoms are attested in the Indian doctor Sushruta's Compendium, originally dating to c.
+600 BC but only surviving in emended texts no earlier than the 5th century BC.
+Symptoms consistent with leprosy were possibly described by Hippocrates in 460 BC.
 However, Hansen's disease probably did not exist in Greece or the Middle East before the Common Era.
-In 1846, Francis Adams produced The Seven Books of Paulus Aegineta which included a commentary on all medical and surgical knowledge and descriptions and remedies to do with leprosy from the Romans, Greeks, and Arabs.Roman: Celsus, Pliny, Serenus Samonicus, Scribonius Largus, Caelius Aurelianus, Themison, Octavius Horatianus, Marcellus the Emperic; Greek: Aretaeus, Plutarch, Galen, Oribasius, Aetius, Actuarius, Nonnus, Psellus, Leo, Myrepsus; Arabic: Scrapion, Avenzoar, Albucasis, the Haly Abbas translated by Stephanus Antiochensis, Alsharavius, Rhases, and Guido de Cauliaco.
+In 1846, Francis Adams produced The Seven Books of Paulus Aegineta which included a commentary on all medical and surgical knowledge and descriptions and remedies to do with leprosy from the Romans, Greeks, and Arabs.

-Leprosy did not exist in the Americas before colonization by modern Europeans nor did it exist in Polynesia until the middle of the 19th century.
+The first known causative agent of leprosy, M. leprae, was discovered by Gerhard Armauer Hansen in Norway in 1873, making it one of the first species of pathogenic bacteria to be identified.
+Leprosy was once believed to have been absent from the Americas before the age of Discovery and the arrival of Europeans.
+In 2008, a different causative agent for leprosy, Mycobacterium lepromatosis was discovered.
+DNA studies have revealed that this pathogen exists primarily in the Americas and was already present before Europeans arrived.

-The causative agent of leprosy, M. leprae, was discovered by G. H. Armauer Hansen in Norway in 1873, making it the first bacterium to be identified as causing disease in humans.
+It is believed that it did not exist in Polynesia until the middle of the 19th century.